halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 * Is Complete: Returns true if the quest was completed.

-* GetTrueNodes: Returns the list of nodes that can be set true, but are not, i.e. their predecessors are true, but they themselves are not.
+* Get FullfilableNodes: Returns the list of nodes that can be set true, but are not, i.e. their predecessors are true, but they themselves are not.

 To work with quest variables, flags and events, you will first need a way of identifying them.
 For each type of variable there exists a structure like Quest Graph Flag or Quest Graph Bool.
 That structure uniquely identifies the desired variable.
 To define it, create variable of that type on some object and compile the class.
 You should now see a custom picker for that variable which allows you to select a quest and the variable in that quest you want to work with.
 It should look something like this: